 Choose a Theme

-Within the wp-admin dashboard, select Appearance > Themes, then browse layouts available, and select Activate
+Within the wp-admin dashboard, select Appearance > Themes, then browse layouts available, and select Activatefor desired theme.

 Pages vs. Posts

-Posts are entries listed in reverse chronological order on the blog home page or on the posts page if you have set one in Settings → Reading.
+Posts are entries listed in reverse chronological order on the site home page or on the posts page if you have set one in Settings → Reading.
 If you have created any sticky posts, those will appear before the other posts.
 Posts can be found in the Archives, Categories, Recent Posts, and other widgets.
-Posts are also displayed in the RSS feed of the blog.
+Posts are also displayed in the RSS feed of the site.
 You can control how many posts are displayed at a time in the Reading Settings.
-The URL for a post includes the date the post was published like this: http://blogname.wordpress.com/2008/11/30/post-title/
+The URL for a post includes the date the post was published like this: http://sitename.wordpress.com/2008/11/30/post-title/

 See Posts for more detailed information.